FelipeZanini/Zanini-Pizzeria/README.md

   - I inserted url to try to hack the site, but my code seems to be safe.
   - I started the secret variables in the protected virtual environment.
   - The site was tested on the Heroku terminal and the local terminal.

+  The link to the test case can be found here: [TestCase](https://github.com/users/FelipeZanini/projects/11)

 # HTML Validator